 From your Shopify admin, click Products > Collections > Create collection

 Title and Description

 The title is the only mandatory field.
 Name your collection, e.g. "Shoes".

 Type a description for your collection.
 This will be visible when your collection is displayed on your website.

-The collection image may be displayed on your home page or the collection page.
-Click Choose image to upload one of your own images for your collection.
+The Collection image may be displayed on your home page or the collection page.
+Click Upload image to upload one of your own images for your collection.